DRAFT - Stop Sucking at Async and Threading

 1.2 Basic Theory of Computation

-To reiterate, a CPU is an execution engine.
+To reiterate, think of a CPU is an execution engine.
 We'll get into multi-core CPUs later, so for now assume that 1 CPU = 1 execution engine.

 1.3 The Blocking Problem

 This is called a race condition, and race conditions are why we can really only execute one synchronous program at a time.
-This limitation is called blocking the CPU, because when one program is being executed by a CPU, it is blocking all other programs from being executed by that same CPU.
+This limitation is said to be blocking the mainframe, because when one program is being executed on a mainframe, it is blocking all other programs from being executed on that mainframe.

 1.4 CPU Multitasking & The Birth of Async

 Many software developers around that time started using a technique called cooperative multitasking.
 The technique involves writing a program in a way such that the program is designed to be stopped and resumed at certain points.
-It's up to the programmer to avoid the Blocking Problem by manually and explicitly using various techniques that prevent the program and its output from being corrupted while the CPU is executing other programs.
+It's up to the programmer to avoid the Blocking Problem by designing their program to be run in smaller isolated steps, where the output from the previous step can be fed into the beginning of the next step.
+This approach means that the state of any shared system resource (like memory) can be reset to what the program expects when the program resumes.
+That means the program can continue on, just like nothing happened.

-In 1964, operating systems were becoming more prevalent, and an old operating system called Multics was one of the first notable operating systems to implement preemptive multitasking.
+In 1964, operating systems were becoming more prevalent, and an operating system called Multics was one of the first notable operating systems to implement preemptive multitasking.
 Preemptive multitasking involves periodically interrupting a program in the middle of execution and switching to executing another program.
-How does the operating system avoid Blocking Problem?
-It backs up the current state of the CPU and the entire program somewhere in memory before switching to execute the other program.
-Eventually, the operating system will see that your program is waiting to be resumed, restore the backed up CPU and program state, and then continue executing your program as if nothing ever happened.
+How does the operating system avoid the Blocking Problem?
+It uses isolated sections of memory for each program, and backs up the state of the shared parts of the system (like CPU registers) into that isolated program memory before switching to the other program.
+Eventually, the operating system will see that your program is still waiting to finish executing and it will restore the backed up system state and then resume your program as if nothing ever happened.
 This requires quite a bit of bookkeeping, but it works.
 In fact, it works so well that operating systems still do this even today.
 It's called context switching.

 Thanks to preemptive multitasking, the Blocking Problem is dead... for now.